 THE MISUNDERSTOOD VULTURE

-So you might not find it surprising we (Dale & I) love vultures.
+With all the bad rap about vultures, you might find it surprising we (Dale & I) love vultures.
 And what is not to love about these magnificent creatures.
 Skeptical you say?
 Well, read on to be enchanted.
-Ok, maybe not enchanted but at least enlightened.
+Or at least enlightened.

 COOL FACTS ABOUT VULTURES